ModelInference/dinv/README.md

 trace files uniquely identified by the consistent distributed point they represent.

-Merging logs is hands off when compared with instrumenting.
-In order to merge the logs accurately all of the encoded program point logs, and GoVector logs generated during the execution of the instrumented code must be given to the logmerger.
+Merging logs is hands-off when compared with instrumenting.
+In order to merge the logs accurately, all of the encoded program point logs and GoVector logs generated during the execution of the instrumented code must be given to the logmerger.

-the logmerger expects as a argument the list of all GoVec logs and encoded point logs written during execution.
-The order of the arguments does not matter, however the inclusion of each file is necessary.
+The logmerger expects as a argument the list of all GoVec logs and encoded point logs written during execution.
+The order of the arguments does not matter; however, the inclusion of each file is necessary.
 In the case of a missing log an error will be thrown and the merging process terminated.

-as an example consider the merging of logs collected from two host client and server
+As an example consider the merging of logs collected from two host client and server

 `dinv -logmerger client-clientidEncoded.txt server-serveridEncoded.txt clientid.log-Log.txt serverid.log-Log.txt`

 This example is verbose, for the sake of explanation.

-The simplest way to execute the logmerger, is to move all generated logs to a single directory and run
+The simplest way to execute the logmerger is to move all generated logs to a single directory and run

 `dinv -l *Encoded.txt *Log.txt`